Luo Huan: 2019

 Unlike the previous three seasons, Luo did not compete internationally prior to beginning her season in May at the Chinese Championships, her seventh consecutive appearance at the event.
 As the reigning national all-around champion and returning World team member, expectations were high.
 Luo qualified in third place to the all-around final behind Liu Tingting and junior competitor Ou Yushan, to the uneven bars behind Fan Yilin and Liu, and to the balance beam final behind juniors Ou and Luo Rui, and Luo's Zhejiang provincial team advanced to the team final.
-Like the year prior, Luo and junior provincial teammate Guan Chenchen contributed scores on all four events in the team final to lead Zhejiang to its second consecutive team bronze medal.
+Like the year prior, Luo and junior provincial teammate Guan Chenchen contributed scores in all four events in the team final to lead Zhejiang to its second consecutive team bronze medal.
 Luo once again recorded the third-highest uneven bars score behind Fan and Liu, and tied with Guan for the fifth-highest floor exercise score.

 In the all-around final, Luo performed consistently to improve on her qualifications ranking and win the silver medal behind Liu by a margin of one point.
 She narrowly overtook Ou, who ranked second in qualifications, by recording the second-highest uneven bars score, once again behind Liu.
-She also placed fourth on floor exercise behind Qi Qi, Tang Xijing, and Ou, and tied with Li Shijia for fifth on beam.
+She also placed fourth in floor exercise behind Qi Qi, Tang Xijing, and Ou, and tied with Li Shijia for fifth in beam.
 Her silver all-around made her the only gymnast to place in the top five at every national championship since 2016.
 She competed in her third consecutive national uneven bars and balance beam event finals, but made errors in both and was not credited with her full difficulty on either apparatus.
 She finished fifth in both finals.

 In June, Luo was assigned to compete at the Korea Cup alongside Qian Xuejia.
-She won the silver medal on bars behind Lee Yunseo of South Korea after a mistake in her routine, but rallied to win gold in the beam final with the highest difficulty score and gold in the floor final with the highest execution score.
+She won the silver medal in bars behind Lee Yunseo of South Korea after a mistake in her routine, but rallied to win gold in the beam final with the highest difficulty score and gold in the floor final with the highest execution score.
 She also debuted several upgraded dance elements in her floor routine.

 Despite her performance at the two previous competitions and a sixth-place finish at the final selection camp, Luo was not named to the team for the World Championships in Stuttgart, Germany in September.
 Instead, seventh-place finisher Zhang Jin was named as the traveling alternate for the six-member team.

 2020

 Luo returned to training on the Zhejiang provincial team after a foot injury during the COVID-19 pandemic.
-While she competed at her eighth consecutive Chinese National Championships in September, her injury limited her to competing only downgraded routines on uneven bars and balance beam, where she did not qualify to either event final.
+While she competed at her eighth consecutive Chinese National Championships in September, her injury limited her to competing only downgraded routines in uneven bars and balance beam, where she did not qualify to either event final.
 Nevertheless, she won her eleventh national medal as the Zhejiang team won bronze thanks to a strong all-around performance from Guan Chenchen.